jhibbeard89/nu2/README.md

 ```

 ## Features
-The following features and APIs were used within Aunties, an API key is required.
+The following features and APIs were used within Nü2, an API key is required.
 * [Mapbox](https://www.mapbox.com/)